shaneapowell/upython-wifi-setup/docs/API.md

 Run the setup portal websever and capture dns server.
 This is done in an async, so you must await this.

+**deviceName**: What  you'll see broadcast as the available Access Point Name

-deviceName: is the title put at the top of the welcome page on the portal
+`appName`: is the title put at the top of the welcome page on the portal.

+`welcomeMessage`: the text to put onto the welcome page.

+`completeMessage`: the text to put on the final complete page.

-tempalteFileRoot: is the location of the _uwifisetup html and assets files.
-The default is in the directory `www` on the device.
+`templateFileRoot`: is the location of the _uwifisetup html and assets files.
+The default is in the directory `www` within this deployment package.
+    If you decide to move where the assets are contained, or which to modify them and use different assets, you can specify the final location with this parameter.
+This is especially necessary if you decide to `freeze` all your code and dependencies in a custom build firmware.
+Asset files must remain on the main data filesystem.

 resetDeviceWhenSetupComplete: Due to memory limitation, it is wise to reset this device after the setup is complete to free up resources.

 <a id="uwifisetup.setup.shutdown"></a>